thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 TBMQ uses a **dedicated Kafka topic for each integration** to deliver MQTT messages to the Integration Executor (`tbmq-ie`).

-When an MQTT client publishes a message, the TBMQ broker first checks if any integration has a topic filter matching the message topic.
+When an MQTT client publishes a message, the TBMQ broker first checks if any integration has a topic filter in Subscription Trie matching the message topic.
 If a match is found, TBMQ creates an integration event by serializing the message and publishes it to that integration’s own Kafka topic
 (`tbmq.msg.ie.{integrationId}`).
 The Integration Executor, that is managing that integration and subscribed to that topic, consumes the message, processes it, and forwards it to the configured external system.